Diagnostic Benchmark and Iterative Inpainting for Layout-Guided Image Generation

 Teaser Comparison of generated images on CLEVR (ID) and LayoutBench (OOD).
 GT boxes are shown in blue.

-Fine-grained Skill Analysis
+Fine-grained Skill Analysis on LayoutBench

 We perform a more detailed analysis on each LayoutBench skill to understand better the challenges presented in LayoutBench and to examine the weakness of each method.
 Specifically, we divide the 4 skills into more fine-grained splits to cover both ID (CLEVR) and OOD (LayoutBench) configurations.
 We sample 200 images for each split and report layout accuracy.
 Comparing across 4 skills, the majority of Size skill splits (except for size=2) are the least challenging, while the Position/Number skill is the most challenging.
 IterInpaint significantly outperforms LDM and ReCo on all splits.
 Among the other two, LDM has slightly higher scores than ReCo in general.